 Lendio vs. Fundera

-We think you’ll have a good experience with either lending marketplace.
-But if you’d like a more detailed comparison, we have a guide comparing Fundera vs. Lendio.
+For a more detailed comparison, we have a guide comparing Fundera vs. Lendio.

 Lendio vs. Nav

+Nav also works similarly to Lendio.
+You tell Nav about your business and your financing goals, and it matches you with lenders.
 Nav does have some nice credit monitoring features that Lendio doesn’t.
 It offers a free service that gives you both your personal credit score and business credit score.

 Lendio downsides

-So if you’re in a hurry to get funded or you’re picky about the exact loan and lender you want, Lendio (and lending marketplaces as a whole, for that matter) probably won’t be the best fit for you.
+So, if you’re in a hurry to get funded or you’re picky about the exact loan and lender you want, Lendio (and lending marketplaces as a whole, for that matter) probably won’t be the best fit for you.

 Lendio borrower requirements

 Because Lendio offers many types of funding from many lenders, you have good odds of getting the financing you need.
-This also means that Lendio as a whole has relatively lax application requirements.

 Lendio minimum applicant requirements

 Want to be sure you get the type of loan you want?
-Remember, the better your credit history, the more likely you are to get the best business loans―and the more likely you are to match with the lenders and loan types you’re looking for.
+Remember, the better your credit history, the more likely you are to get the best business loans, and the more likely you are to match with the lenders and loan types you’re looking for.

 The Lendio application process